Termineer Terminal Logo Termineer

 ANTHROPIC_API_KEY

-Required for accessing Claude models, which power Termineer's core functionality.
+Required for using Claude models like 'claude-3-opus', 'claude-3-sonnet', and 'claude-3-haiku'.
 Get your API key from Anthropic

 GOOGLE_API_KEY